 The Tennessee World Affairs Council is a non-profit (501c3), nonpartisan education charity chartered in the State of Tennessee and open to all, with the mission of promoting “international awareness, understanding and connections to enhance the region’s global stature and to prepare Tennesseans to thrive in our increasingly complex and connected world.”
 The Council is one of 95 like-minded independent nonprofits that make up the network of World Affairs Councils of America.
 In January the Tennessee World Affairs Council was recognized by this network as “Council of the Month” for its program excellence.

-The Council staff has been 100% volunteers since 2007 but will be bringing in permanent staff as of January 2018.
+The Council staff has been volunteers since 2007 but will be bringing in staff in the near term.
 It seeks to grow a workforce committed to the vision of a “well-informed community that thinks critically about the world and the impact of global events.”

 The Council has strategic relationships with many organizations in the Nashville community especially Belmont University which hosts the Council’s office near its campus.
 The Council has a strong “working board” composed of community leaders representing academia, business, diplomatic and military careers and government leadership.